domschrei/mallob/README.md

 ## Remarks

-Many thanks to Armin Biere et al. for the SAT solvers Lingeling and YalSAT this system uses by default and to Tomáš Balyo for HordeSat, the portfolio solver this project's solver engine is built upon.
+Many thanks to Armin Biere et al. for the SAT solvers Lingeling, YalSAT, CaDiCaL, and Kissat which this system uses by default, and to Tomáš Balyo for HordeSat, the portfolio solver this project's solver engine is built upon.

 Furthermore, in our implementation we make thankful use of the following projects: